 4.1.4.2 Rate of periodic data packets

-Upon receiving a current rate of periodic packets from another ECU on the network MTLT responds with a packet, containing 2-byte payload.
-Table 7 shows the format of the response.
+Upon receiving request for parameter with PGN 65365 (current rate value of periodic packets) from another ECU on the network MTLT responds with a packet, containing 2-byte payload.
+Table 8 shows the format of the response.